Locations:

 “In lactose-free milk, the lactase enzyme has been added to help your body digest it,” Zumpano explains.

-Plus, if you’ve set foot in a coffee shop over the last decade, you’re probably also familiar with a bevy of fairy-free milk alternatives, each of which has its own nutritional profile.
+Plus, if you’ve set foot in a coffee shop over the last decade, you’re probably also familiar with a bevy of dairy-free milk alternatives, each of which has its own nutritional profile.
 Options include:

 • Almond milk.